Misinformation

 -

-Manipulating Public Opinion: Modern media and social media platforms have amplified the reach and speed of misinformation.
+Manipulating Public Opinion: Modern media and social media platforms have amplified the reach and speed of distorted information.
 Those opposed to paradigm shifts can leverage these platforms to spread false narratives quickly and widely.
 This manipulation of public opinion can create a vocal opposition that drowns out reasonable discourse, causing society to hesitate or even reject necessary changes.

 Conclusion

-How to Identify Misinformation
+How to Identify Distorted Information

-Discussing effective strategies for spotting misinformation is beyond the scope of this web site.
+Discussing effective strategies for spotting distorted information is beyond the scope of this web site.
 However, for an excellent discussion on how to identify and deal with it can be found by visiting the LIS Education Network and their excellent article on “What is Misinformation and How Does It Impact Society?”.
 Click on the link to check it out.